 Each year, the U.S. House of Representatives sponsors the Congressional Art Competition for high school students.
 This competition is an exciting way for a student from our region to represent the Ninth Congressional District in Washington.
 The Artistic Discovery Contest is open to all high school students in the Ninth District.

-The chosen theme for 2020 is "Rhythm of the Ninth."
-Interested students must submit a photograph of their original artwork to either my Christiansburg or Abingdon office by 5:00 pm on Monday, April 27 for consideration.
+The chosen theme for 2022 is "Appalachian America."
+Interested students must submit a photograph of their original artwork to either my Christiansburg or Abingdon office by 5:00 pm on Friday, April 22 for consideration.
 Each entry must be accompanied by a completed student information release form to qualify.
-The 2020 student information release form can be found at the bottom of this page.
+The 2022 student information release form can be found at the bottom of this page.

 The overall winner of our district's competition will be displayed for one year in the U.S. Capitol and will be invited to Washington for a reception.
 The second and third place selections will be displayed in my Christiansburg and Abingdon offices.

 Art works entered in the contest may be up to 26 inches by 26 inches (including the frame) and may be up to 4 inches in depth.
 Artwork must be two-dimensional and cannot weigh more than 15 pounds.
 The work may be:

 - Paintings: oil, acrylics, watercolor, etc.